cansavvy/DataTrail_ReOrg/docs/no_toc/01_forming_questions_07_your_first_data_science_project.md

-# Your first data science project
+# Your First Data Science Project

 We are using this definition of data science.